 In line with our earlier studies (5, 8) both cSLE flare criteria from CART and multinomial logistic regression analysis showed excellent or even outstanding accuracy.
 Statistically, they were superior to algorithms that considered equally weighted percentage changes from a statistical point of view in the past.

 Given the simplicity of CART-based criteria, they appear particularly suited for clinical settings but a potential short-coming of CART-based criteria include so-called ‘over-fitting of the mathematical model’ which can make them prone to less favorable statistical performance in subsequent validation studies (14).
 Mild cSLE flares often do not prompt clinicians to change therapy, whereas moderate cSLE generally require more intensive anti-inflammatory therapy.
 Although CART-based flare algorithms were highly accurate for discriminating any kind of global flare when tested in this validation data set, they were unable to distinguish minor from moderate cSLE flares.
-This limitation prompted the agreement among the CC experts to not recommend CART-based algorithms for use as outcome measures in clinical trials.
+This limitation prompted the agreement among the Consensus Conference experts to not recommend CART-based algorithms for use as outcome measures in clinical trials.

 We chose two approaches to adjudicate the disease course (67%-Rule, Majority-Rule) presented in the various PPs, which might have introduced bias.
 However, both approaches yielded comparable results.
 Additionally, we explored other selection criteria (50% Rule, 75% Rule) and found no systematic differences with the 50% Rule and 75% resulting in similar adjudication of the PP compared to the Majority-Rule and the 67%-Rule, respectively [data not shown].